theBlue0x/docs/docs/api/phasing.md

 ### Get Linked Phased Transactions

-Gets the phased transactions with by-transaction voting model for a given linkedFullHash, regardless of their phasing status (pending, approved or rejected).
+Gets the phased transactions with by-transaction voting model for a given _linkedFullHash_, regardless of their phasing status (pending, approved or rejected).
 Since the corresponding table is trimmed after finish height however, the result will not include those transactions that finished before the last trimming height.

 **Request:**

 *   _requestType_ is _getLinkedPhasedTransactions_
-*   -linkedFullHash_ is the full hash of the transaction transaction
+*   _linkedFullHash_ is the full hash of the transaction transaction
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)
 *   _requireLastBlock_ is the block ID of a block that must be last in the blockchain during execution (optional)